YuukanOO/streamy/README.md

 };
 ```

+The collection is not published so you'll have to do it yourself, check the example if you don't know where to start.

 ### Streamy.join(room_name)

 Join the given room.
-This call will created the room if needed and add the session id to this room model.
+This call will created the room if needed and add the session id to the room record.

 ### Streamy.leave(room_name)